simple-registry/simple-registry/doc/configure-mtls.md

 In the context of simple-registry, mTLS is used to secure the communication between the registry and the container runtime, according to Access Control Policies rules.
-Then, Access Control Policies can take advantage of the client certificate informations in policy rules, through `identity.certificate.common_names` and `identity.certificate.organizations` variables.
+Then, Access Control Policies can take advantage of the client certificate information in policy rules, through `identity.certificate.common_names` and `identity.certificate.organizations` variables.

 When mTLS is enabled in the configuration, there is 3 possible scenarios when a client connects to simple-registry:
 1. The client presents no certificate, in this case fields of `identity.certificate` are empty.